 The RS485 serial interface is typically used in the construction of industrial networks that transmit small blocks of information over long distances.
 All good right?
-However technology is everchanging and there are other, more sophisticated solutions of data transmission out there.
-RS485 to LoRaWAN converters are a thing and in this article we will explain what that means!
+However technology is everchanging and there are other, more sophisticated solutions for data transmission out there.
+RS485 to LoRaWAN converters are a thing and in this article, we will explain what that means!

 What is RS485?

 RS485 uses a balanced two-wire line to transmit information in half-duplex mode and can support up to 32 nodes (drivers and receivers) in a bidirectional network.

 Up to 256 nodes can be included when using high-power drivers.
 Network nodes can be personal computers, microcontrollers, and any other devices capable of asynchronous serial communication.

 With an exchange rate of 9600 bit/s, reliable transmission of information over a distance of 1200 m is guaranteed.
 At smaller distances, depending on the specific size and parameters of the link, the exchange rate can reach up to 10 Mbit/s.
 For more nodes and longer distances, repeaters can be used to regenerate the signals.

 Devices with an RS485 interface are usually sufficient solutions for system integrators with a limited budget.